The Boy Next Door (film): Critical response

 Despite negative reviews, Lopez received praise for her performance.
 Richard Lawson from Vanity Fair wrote: "Given the material, Lopez is actually pretty darn good in the movie, taking it seriously enough that it's not irksomely arch camp, but also plenty aware that she's not doing Shakespeare.
 She's a joy to watch throughout."
 Claudia Puig from USA Today stated that the movie was an improvement on her previous romantic comedies, calling Lopez "believably powerful in moments of physical conflict".
 Although he called the film "clunky and ridiculous", Daniel D'Addario from Time said it is "a rare movie about women" and "the Bad Movie Hollywood Needs Right Now".
 D'Addario added that the film feels "perversely refreshing" for its focus on women's issues.

 Several publications particularly criticized the scene where Noah gives Claire a printed book that is supposed to be a first edition copy of the Iliad, a work written nearly 3,000 years ago in Ancient Greece.
 Amy Heidt, writing for Slate, noted that while a first English edition could have been a possible explanation, such works were from the 16th and 17th centuries, and describes the book Noah gives Claire as "A pristine hardcover that looks like those Jane Austen Penguin Classics they sell at Urban Outfitters."
 Following the film's release, the term "The Iliad, first edition" became the top search term on the online book marketplace AbeBooks.
 Richard Davis, a spokesman for the website, said: "It appears people who have watched the film are trying to identify the actual edition handed to Lopez, which has dark yellow and blue boards.
 I cannot match the book seen in the movie to anything currently for sale on AbeBooks."
+Carolyn Kellogg of the Los Angeles Times identified the book as an 1884 edition published by Donohue & Henneberry.